 14 Mar · A day off!
 In retrospect, I could have picked a better city —heck, I could have even gone down to Cádiz— but I wanted to explore Lebrija.
 Turns out I was too tired to do much of anything & vegged out for most of the afternoon in a cute but rather noisy hostel.
 Meh.

 15 Mar · Jerez wins the award for most undrivable city in Spain!
 Great place to pick up a car rental, but so many roundabouts & crazy streets.
 Always better to park, hoof it, then move on.
 No matter how often I return, Arcos de la Frontera has always felt like a second home.
-The main church is quite stunning, & it’s much more of a food destination than most give it credit for.
-Mari promised her albondigas recipe in the near future, so look for that in a future post!
-Had to deal with a huge wave of Sahara sand hitting Andalucía mixed with rain, but Arcos didn’t get the brunt of the storm.
+The main church is quite stunning, & it’s much more of a food destination than most people give it credit for.
+Mari promised to give me her albondigas recipe, so look for that in a future post!
+Had to deal with a huge wave of Sahara sand hitting Andalucía mixed with rain, but thankfully Arcos didn’t get the brunt of the storm.

 16 Mar · Again, so much of this job is talking.
 Caring & sharing with business owners, hearing from local guides, reestablishing & making new connections, earning trust, listening to complaints, joking around & basically being the only face of the company that many will ever see.
 Exhausting & exhilarating at the same time.
 The drive to Grazalema & Zahara was gorgeous & grey —at least the rain briefly stopped— and a bonus: taking a few minutes to buy merino wool blankets that I’d been yearning for!
 Started exploring Ronda right away & was instantly reminded that the often-overlooked Jardines de Cuenca have some spectacular views.